gpbranco/rx-tdc-example/README.md

 Reactive Programming on Android - RxJava Example
 ==============

-This repository contains the demo application used as an example of reactive programming on Android talk I gave on the The Developer’s Conference - 2016 in Florianópolis, SC.
+This repository contains the demo application used as an example of reactive programming on Android talk I gave on the [The Developer’s Conference - 2016](http://www.thedevelopersconference.com.br) in Florianópolis, SC.
+Here's the link to the [slides](http://www.slideshare.net/guipbranco/reactive-programming-no-android).

 ## Goal